Doug Bracewell: International career

 Bracewell made his Test debut against Zimbabwe in November 2011, and took 5/85 in the second innings.
 Bracewell became the seventh New Zealand bowler to pick up a five-wicket haul on Test debut.
 It is also the fifth five-wicket haul by a bowler making his debut against Zimbabwe.

 In a Test match against Australia at Bellerive Oval, Hobart Bracewell ran through the Australian batting line-up and took figures of 6/40 in only his third Test, the best bowling by a New Zealander in Tests in nearly 5 years.
 He bowled Nathan Lyon to seal the win by 7 runs.
 It was also 26 years since New Zealand last won a Test match in Australia.

 Having not played internationally since October 2016 due to injuries and drink-driving charges, he was picked for the first match of the ODI series against West Indies as Colin de Grandhomme returned to Zimbabwe on family bereavement leave.
 In the first ODI against West Indies, he took 4 wickets in that match by restricting them below 250.
 New Zealand finally won that match by 5 wickets and Bracewell was awarded man of the match for his match winning performance.

+Bracewell announced his retirement from all cricket in December 2025.